-The following provisions are therefore designed to complement requirements that arise under BASIX and which are implemented via the development consent or complying development certificate (as applicable).
+The following provisions are therefore designed to complement requirements that arise under BASIX and which are implemented via the development consent.

-As BASIX will not apply to alterations and additions to these types of buildings until 1 July 2006, until that date, the provisions will also complement council development controls that require energy efficiency measures to be incorporated as part of the alterations and additions.
+Where BASIX is not applied to alterations and additions to these types of buildings, the provisions will also complement council development controls that require energy efficiency measures to be incorporated as part of the alterations and additions.
 For example: NSW Part 3.12.1 specifies installation requirements for, and the standards that must be met by, insulation required by any of the foregoing.